Recycling

 Battery Recycling

-Did you know that batteries cannot be put in your general waste bin?
+Did you know that batteries cannot be put in your general waste or recycling bin?

 This is because they: